-EDF is a dynamic scheduling algorithm generally used in real-time operating systems for scheduling periodic tasks on resources, e.g. processors (Sha et al., 2004).
+EDF is a dynamic scheduling algorithm generally used in real-time operating systems for scheduling periodic tasks on resources, e.g. processors (Sha et al. 2004).
 It works by assigning a unique priority to each task, the priority being inversely proportional to its absolute deadline and then placing the task in an ordered queue.
-Whenever a scheduling event occurs the queue is searched for the task closest to its deadline term to be met (Borangiu et al., 2008a; Barata, 2005; Rahimifard,2004).
+Whenever a scheduling event occurs the queue is searched for the task closest to its deadline term (Borangiu.
+2008a; Barata 2005; Rahimifard 2004).

-Fig.4.
+Fig.1.5.
 Dynamic OH rescheduling at resource failure/storage depletion with embedded CNP job negotiation (monex)

-A feasibility test for the analysis of EDF scheduling was presented in (Liu and Layland, 1973); the test shows that if: (1) all tasks are periodic, independent, fully pre-emptive; (2) all tasks are released at the beginning of the period and have deadlines equal to their period; (3) all tasks have a fixed computation time or a fixed upper bound which is less or equal to their period; (4) no task can voluntarily stop itself; (5) all overheads are assumed to be 0; (6) there is only one processor, then a set of n periodic tasks can be scheduled if or, in other words, if the utilization of the processor (resource) is less than 100%.
+A feasibility test for the analysis of EDF scheduling was done (Liu and Layland 1973); it shows that if: (1) all tasks are periodic, independent, fully pre-emptive; (2) all tasks are released at the beginning of the period and have deadlines equal to their period; (3) all tasks have a fixed time or a fixed upper bound which is less or equal to their period; (4) no task can voluntarily stop itself; (5) all overheads are assumed to be 0; (6) there is only one processor, then a set of n periodic tasks can in other words, if the utilization of the processor (resource) is less than 100%.

+be scheduled if

+$$\sum{i=1}^{n} \frac{C_i}{T_i} \le 1$$

-$\sum{i=1}^{n} \frac{C_i}{T_i} \le 1, n = \text{number of tasks}, C_i = \text{execution time}, T_i = \text{cycle time}$
+, $n = \text{number of tasks}$, $C_i = \text{execution time}$, $T_i = \text{cycle time or}$,

 A batch or Aggregate Product Order list (APO) is composed of raw orders (list of products to be manufactured); this is why two different batches are independent.
-Nevertheless, there is a difference between a task and a batch of products: a task is periodic while a batch is generally a periodic.
-This means that instead of testing the feasibility of assigning batches to the production system considering the equation above, one can use the following test: "for an ordered queue (based on delivery date) of n batches with computed makespan, if $\sum{j=1}^{i} \text{makespan}{j} \leq \text{delivery}{\text{date}{i}, i = \overline{1, n}}$, then the batches can be assigned to the production cell using EDF without passing over the delivery dates".
+Nevertheless, there is a difference between a task and a batch of products: a task is periodic while a batch is generally a periodic, i.e. instead of testing the feasibility of assigning batches to the production system with the equation above, the test can be used: "for an ordered queue (based on delivery date) of n batches with computed makespan, if $\sum{j=1}^{i}$ makespan ${j} \leq$ delivery_date ${i}$, $i = \overline{1, n}$, the batches can be assigned to the production cell with EDF without depassing the delivery dates".

-This EDF approach is used to insert rush orders in a production already scheduled by the GPS; the steps below are carried out for inserting a new production batch during the execution of a previously created sequence of OH (Fig. 5):
+This EDF approach is used to insert rush orders in a production already scheduled by the GPS; the steps below are carried out for inserting a new production batch during the execution of a previously created sequence of OH (Fig. 1.6):

-- 0. Compute the remaining time for finishing the rest of the current batch (if necessary). - 1.
+- 0. Compute remaining time for finishing the rest of current batch (if necessary). - 1.
 Insert new production data: product types, quantities, delivery dates. - 2.
 Separate products according to their delivery date. - 3.
 Form the entities "production batches" (a production batch is composed of all the products having the same delivery date). - 4.
 Generate raw orders in production batches (APO lists). - 5.
-Schedule the raw orders (using a GPS algorithm, e.g. KBS or Step Scheduler), compute the makespan and test if the inserted batch can be done (the makespan is smaller than the time interval to delivery date if production starts now).
+Schedule the raw orders (using a GPS algorithm, e.g. KBS or Step Scheduler), compute the makespan and test if the inserted batch can be done (the makespan is smaller than the time interval to delivery date if production starts now). - Analyse the possibility of allocating batches to the cell using the EDF and second equation for feasibility test. - 7.
+Allocate the batches on the production system according to the EDF procedure. - 8.
+Resume execution process with new scheduled OH.

-Fig. 5.
-Add rush order diagram and integration with dynamic job re-scheduling based on CNP negotiation (monex)
+Fig. 1.6.
+Add rush order diagram.
+Integration with dynamic job re-scheduling and CNP (monex)